LARP: Learner-Agnostic Robust Data Prefiltering: Introduction

-We first instantiate LARP in the context of scalar mean estimation with Huber contamination.
-We provide an example learning problem which highlights that non-trivial bounds on the learner-agnostic risk necessarily depend on the specified set of learners.
-Then we prove an upper bound on the learner-agnostic risk over any set of Huber estimators, achieved by a prefiltering procedure inspired by popular methods for outlier removal based on quantiles.
-The bound contains a term reminiscent to standard results in robust statistics, featuring the data corruption ratio and the dataset size, as well as an additional term that features the dependence on the learner set.
-We also observe similar behaviour of the learner-agnostic risk in empirical evaluation of three mean estimation prefiltering procedures.
+We first study the feasibility of the LARP objective.
+In the context of scalar mean estimation, we provide a problem instance which highlights that non-trivial bounds on the learner-agnostic risk necessarily depend on the learner set.
+Then we prove an upper bound on the learner-agnostic risk over any set of Huber estimators \citep{huber1964robust}, achieved by a prefiltering procedure based on popular methods for outlier removal using quantiles.
+The bound contains two terms: one reminiscent of standard results in robust statistics, featuring the data corruption rate and the dataset size; and one that features the dependence on the learner set.
+We also present a PAC-style setup in which we use abstract downstream learners that are characterized only by an upper bound on the true risk of their respective hypotheses.
+We use an idealized prefiltering procedure in order to provide upper bounds which depend on the effectiveness of the prefiltering.

-Our theoretical results indicate that the learner-agnostic risk generally becomes larger with increased heterogeneity of the specified learner set, leading to a loss in utility compared to the alternative of prefiltering data for each learner/use-case individually (learner-specific prefiltering).
-We term the average utility reduction across the learner set as the \emph{price of learner-agnostic prefiltering} and study it via extensive experiments on the Adult \cite{adult_2} and CIFAR-10 \cite{krizhevsky2009learning} datasets, with label noise and spurious correlations data corruptions.
-Finally, we model the trade-off between the price of LARP and the cost of repeated (learner-specific) prefiltering within a game-theoretic framework and showcase benefits of LARP for large datasets.
+Our theoretical results suggest an inherent trade-off when performing LARP: protecting a broader set of learners via the single prefiltering leads to more pessimistic accuracy guarantees compared to performing individual prefiltering for each learner.
+We call the average utility reduction across the learner set the \emph{price of LARP} and study it via extensive experiments on the Adult \citep{adult_2} and CIFAR-10 \citep{krizhevsky2009learning} datasets with label noise.
+We make our code publicly available\footnote{\url{https://github.com/insait-institute/LARP}}.
+We also provide a modification of our framework that captures varying risk functions in downstream learners such as fairness and accuracy.
+Finally, we compare the price of LARP to potential benefits from the perspective of saving on repeated data curation efforts, by studying a game-theoretic setting where the downstream learners can split the cost of the single prefiltering.